 University Disciplinary Probation — Probation involves written notice of behavior that is unacceptable in the University community.
 Probation is imposed for a specific time period.

 University Disciplinary Warning — A warning is given to inform the student that a specific behavior does not meet minimum expectations for residence community living.
 It is generally imposed following isolated and less serious incidents of misconduct or contract violations.
 University Disciplinary Warning is not imposed for a specific length of time, but further misconduct may lead to probation, relocation, or contract termination.

 In addition to the above sanctions, alcohol and drug education programs, restitution and/or counseling may apply, depending on the situation.

-Students who are held responsible for violating the alcohol and other drug policy may be sanctioned to participate in a variety of programs such as Under the Influence, Marijuana 101, CHOICES, or a chemical use review.
+Students who are held responsible for violating the alcohol and other drug policy may be sanctioned to participate in a variety of programs such as D2L Alcohol and Drug Education, Under the Influence, Marijuana 101, CHOICES, or a chemical use interview.

 Restitution is not a fine.
 It is monetary or work reimbursement for actual damage to, destruction of, or misappropriation of University property, or property of any person while on University premises or University-related premises.
 Restitution may involve paying for damages or community or educational service.

 Temporary Pre-hearing Suspension is not a sanction.
 If the health, safety or appropriate functioning of a member of the residence community is in serious question, immediate Temporary Pre-hearing Suspension can be initiated prior to a conduct meeting, to be held within ten (10) calendar days.
 The initial conduct meeting should be held within 10 days, however, a decision is not required within this 10 day period.
 A prorated refund of room and/or board may be made for the period of suspension.